isaacnmm/pestpolicy-hugo2XX/content/posts/do-cockroaches-bite/index.md

 layout: post
 ---

-[Cockroaches](https://pestpolicy.com/best-roach-bait/) are infamous for being one of the most resilient and pervasive pests, invading homes and often causing distress among homeowners.
+[Cockroaches](https://pestpolicy.com/best-roach-bait/)are infamous for being one of the most resilient and pervasive pests, invading homes and often causing distress among homeowners.
 They are often associated with the transmission of diseases and can be a real nuisance.

-But the question that often comes to mind is, "Do cockroaches [bite](https://pestpolicy.com/can-fleas-bite-through-clothes/)? " In this comprehensive article, we will delve into the world of cockroaches, exploring their behavior, what drives them to bite, the potential dangers, and how to treat a cockroach bite. **Cockroach Diet: Omnivores at Heart** Cockroaches are omnivorous pests, which means they have a diverse diet.
+But the question that often comes to mind is, "Do cockroaches [bite](https://pestpolicy.com/can-fleas-bite-through-clothes/)?"
+In this comprehensive article, we will delve into the world of cockroaches, exploring their behavior, what drives them to bite, the potential dangers, and how to treat a cockroach bite. **Cockroach Diet: Omnivores at Heart** Cockroaches are omnivorous pests, which means they have a diverse diet.

 They will eat just about anything that's edible, whether it's dead or alive animals, plants, or decaying matter.
 This dietary versatility is one of the reasons they are such persistent and adaptable pests in various environments.